Tidal disruption of solitons in self-interacting ultralight axion dark matter: Conclusion

 These considerations are particularly important given imminent advances in the precision of small-scale structure measurements.
 For example, over the next two decades, the Vera C.\ Rubin Observatory and the Nancy Grace Roman Space Telescope are expected to dramatically expand the populations of stellar streams, ultra-faint dwarf galaxies, and strong gravitational lenses available for detailed follow-up studies.
 In this way, these facilities will precisely measure the abundance and properties of small halos and subhalos on scales that originally motivated ULA dark matter \cite{LSST:2008ijt,Roman,Drlica-Wangner2019,Bechtol2019,Gezari:2022rml}.
 Our work takes a new step towards constructing a robust model of small-scale structure in realistic ULA particle models, which will be necessary to interpret these exciting observations.

 \acknowledgments

-We thank Andrew Eberhardt, Phil Mansfield, and Katelin Schutz for comments on the manuscript, and we thank JiJi Fan and Luna Zagorac for helpful discussions.
+We thank Andrew Eberhardt, Phil Mansfield, Katelin Schutz, and Richard Easther for comments on the manuscript, and we thank JiJi Fan and Luna Zagorac for helpful discussions.

 This research made use of computational resources at SLAC National Accelerator Laboratory, a U.S.\ Department of Energy Office; the authors are thankful for the support of the SLAC computing team and all administrative and custodial staff at our respective institutions.
 This research was supported in part by the National Science Foundation under Grants No. NSF PHY-1748958 and No. 1929080.
 CPW thanks the late Karsten Pohl for actively supporting the application for NSF grant No. 1929080.
+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation under Grant No. PHY-1607611.
+This work was partially supported by a grant from the Simons Foundation.
+This work was partially supported by a grant from the Sloan Foundation.